 Stuffed eggplant is a popular Indian curry with many variations.
 I am mostly familiar with two versions of stuffed eggplants – one is my Mom-in-law’s recipe which involves stuffing eggplants with chickpea flour and spices, the other is a South Indian Tamil version in which eggplants are stuffed with lentils, shredded coconut and spices.
 In this new recipe however I thought I would stuff the eggplants with a spicy almond meal and I tell you folks, this has to be the easiest and my new favorite stuffed eggplant curry!

 I’ve been wanting to try stuffed eggplant with almond flour for a while but finding the right eggplants for this dish is what held me back.
-This type of stuffed eggplant only works well with small baby eggplants and these eggplants are usually found at Asian markets which is a detour for me.
-But I finally stopped by and picked up a few gorgeous baby eggplants just for this stuffed eggplant curry.
+This type of stuffed eggplant only works well with small eggplants and these eggplants are usually found at Asian markets which is a detour for me.
+But I finally stopped by and picked up a few gorgeous small eggplants just for this stuffed eggplant curry.

 Stuffed Eggplants with Spicy Almond Meal

 - 6-8 Japanese eggplants or 20 small eggplants.